Anton-Shchurov/dnd_rule_assistant/README.md

 ## ⚡ Quick Start

-The project is designed to be deployed with a single command.
+The project is designed to be deployed with a single command. **The vector database is automatically restored from a snapshot** — no manual indexing required.

 ### Prerequisites
 - Docker & Docker Compose